 Please see Grant Reporting Guide for reporting requirements and a sample budget format.
 This format is not required, but many agencies have found it helpful.

 If you have not fully expended all MPF Funds by the report deadline, you must provide a written request for an extension via email.
 Extensions are approved on a case-by-case basis.
-Please send all extension requests to Hana Kong, Program Officer, at [email protected].
+Please send all extension requests to Nancy Enterline, VP of Philanthropy, at [email protected].

 You cannot apply for a new grant without completing the report on a previous award.
 If you have a current grant with Monterey Peninsula Foundation, your report deadlines may be shifted to accommodate the new cycle deadlines.

-To make deadlines for requirements more clear, each Home Cycle has a consistent reporting deadline each year.
-Summer Cycle – March 1; Fall Cycle – July 1; and Winter Cycle – November 1.
-In most instances the grant term for a one year grant is 8 months.
+To make deadlines for requirements clearer, each Home Cycle has a consistent reporting deadline each year: Spring Cycle – December 1 and Fall Cycle – June 1.
+In most instances the grant term for a one-year grant is 8 months.
 Please plan accordingly.

 Please email [email protected] if you have concerns regarding the new deadlines or the impact on your reporting requirements.